Consumer Electronics at the PEPCOM Holiday Expo

 Monoprice Crosses the Atlantic -- Monoprice has a good reputation among techies who like cheap cables, but the general public mostly hasn’t heard of the company.
 I’m a bit unclear on how easy (or not) it is for Europeans to shop from U.S. Web sites, but Monoprice is making it simpler with its expansion into several European countries, starting with the United Kingdom.
 Germany, Italy, Spain, and Switzerland are next on the list.

 Piper Computer Kit -- When I was a kid, my parents bought me a Science Fair electronics kit, which I played with endlessly.
-The Piper Computer Kit is a bit of that, and a bit of the 2017 version of the Apple I (they even get Woz to promote the Piper on the home page).
+The Piper Computer Kit is a bit of that and a bit of the 2017 version of the Apple I (they even get Woz to promote the Piper on the home page).
 It’s built around a Raspberry Pi and comes with all sorts of stuff to make a Pi playful, including a blueprint that spreads out like a floor mat.
 What caught my attention was the aesthetic: the finished unit is charmingly clunky, the box design graphics are all Minecraft-inspired, and opening the box creates a moiré effect that I haven’t seen on a toy since the 1970s.
 But given how cheap a Raspberry Pi is, the Piper Computer Kit may feel pricey at $299.
 You can also pay $45 more for a year of warranty service, support, and early beta access to the apps it runs.

 Polaroid Pop -- While I’m on the topic of 1970s nostalgia, I’ll mention the Polaroid Pop, a digital camera that prints out instant photos on actual paper immediately.
 (You see, kids, back in the day we had to actually “develop” our pictures.)
 A smallish screen lets you jazz up your photos with filters, stickers, and such before you print them, and if you insist on living in the 21st century, everything is stored on a regular SD card just like a normal digital photo.
 It will cost $199 “before the holiday season,” and you’ll need to pay $10 for a pack of 10 of the photo blanks that become your Polaroids.
 Yes, once again, you need to buy stuff to make your camera work.